brendengerber/strapi-for-dokku-custom/README.md

 ---

 ## **Setup**
 Link to medium articles here.
-One on setting up DO.
+One on setting up dokku on DO.
 One on setting up Strapi on DO.

 ## **Features**
 1. Zero downtime deoploys (Dokku builds a new container of the updated build before destroying the previous).